 Within 8 working days of the arrival date in Italy the foreign student must request the “Permesso di soggiorno” (Residence Permit) for study purposes.

 To do this, you must get the “Residence Permit Kit” (“Kit per il Permesso di Soggiorno”), an envelope with a yellow band containing forms, instructions, and a payment slip.
 You can get the kit at any Post Office offering the service “Sportello amico” (“Friendly help desk”): please ask in any Post Office directions to find the closest office offering the service, or go to the Central Post Office, address: Via Carlo Pisacane, 1, in the center of Parma.
-Once you have the kit, it is convenient that you go to the Erasmus and International Home (see the section above) where you may receive help to fill it in, as instructions are in Italian.
-For this service an appointment is required: please write to email@example.com .
-(English instructions to fill-in the residence permit forms can be found at http://www.studyinmilan.net/index.phtml?Id_VMenu=545)
+Once you have the kit, please follow the English instructions to fill-in the residence permit forms at: http://www.studyinmilan.net/index.phtml?Id_VMenu=545)

 After completing the actions explained in the kit instructions, you must buy a “marca da bollo” for 16 euros (a stamp duty) from any tobacconist shop (“tabaccheria”) and attach it to the filled forms in the kit.